JetBrains/lets-plot/docs/geocoding.md

 <a id="where"></a>
 #### `where()`
 For resolving an ambiguity geocoding provides a function that can configure names individually.
-To configure a name the function `where(...)` should be called with the place name and all given parent names.
-Parents can't be changed via `where()` function call.
-If name and parents don't match with ones from the `where()` function an error will be generated.
-This is importnant for cases like this:
+To configure a name the function `where(...)` should be called with the place name and all used parent names.
+Parents cannot be changed via `where()` function call.
+If name and parents do not match with ones from the `where()` function an error will be generated.
+It is important for cases like this:
 ```python
 geocode_counties(['Washington', 'Washington']).states(['oregon', 'utah']).get_geocodes()
 ```